-Choosing Enonic as your hybrid CMS instead of a pure headless vendor can yield some great advantages for your organisation.
+Choosing Enonic as your headless CMS instead of a first-generation headless vendor can yield some great advantages for your organization.

 It is a fact that the digital experiences of today are fragmented: content is now consumed in devices ranging from desktop computers and mobile phones to wearables and IoT, as well as channels ranging from websites and apps to APIs and social media.

 Content is no longer closely linked to the way it is presented.
-You do not necessarily know how your content will look for the end user—who may digest it using a standard computer screen, a fitness tracker, a kitchen appliance, or as part of a third party website.
+You do not necessarily know how your content will look for the end user—who may digest it using a standard computer screen, a fitness tracker, a kitchen appliance, a voice assistant, or as part of a third-party website.

 Tony Byrne from Real Story Group writes: “I believe larger enterprises in particular will want flexibility, and this is why traditional CMS vendors are (sometimes slowly) finding their way to "hybrid" options.”

 In other words, every content management system will end up as a hybrid CMS sooner og later.
 But not all vendors are alike.
-Enonic can for instance offer 20 years of experience mixed with new and agile technology in our approach to hybrid CMS, as well as being content driven to the core.
+Enonic can for instance offer 20 years of experience mixed with new and agile technology in our approach to headless CMS, as well as being content-driven to the core.

-Let us delve deeper into the advantages of our hybrid solution.
+Let us delve deeper into the advantages of the Enonic solution.

-A headless CMS is targeting precisely this omnichannel challenge.
-Being essentially a database with structured content, a headless CMS then distributes the content via APIs to any required client—apps, browsers, devices—and handles the responsibility of presentation to each one.
-Headless may simplify scaling, monitoring, and backups, but at the cost of flexibility and control.
+Being essentially a database with structured content, a headless CMS distributes the content via APIs to any required client—apps, browsers, devices—and handles the responsibility of presentation to each one.
+First-generation headless offerings may have simplified scaling, monitoring, and backups, but at the cost of flexibility and control.

-A pure headless CMS is often only available as a cloud service, and not as a software.
+A first-generation headless CMS is often only available as a cloud service, and not as software.
 Among other things, this means that the framework is set in stone, with only a fixed API delivered by the vendor for you to manage.

-Content preview is a natural deficiency in a headless CMS.
-In Enonic XP, however, previewing is available out of the box in the embedded CMS and GUI Content Studio.
+Content preview is a natural deficiency in a first-generation headless CMS.
+In Enonic, however, previewing is available out of the box in the authoring interface, Content Studio.

 But, due to the nature of omnichannel delivery, previews can be complicated.
 A preview in Content Studio might show you different screen sizes for your website through the included Emulator widget, but this will probably not account for all apps, wearables, and IoT.

 In cases like this, it is important to remember that the Enonic preview will not necessarily be exactly how your content will look in any given channel.
-But Enonic can give you a general preview—to get the gist of how the content looks and feels.
+But Enonic can give you a general preview that is customized to your liking—to get the gist of how the content looks and feels.

 With Enonic you get content tree navigation, familiar from browsing in operating systems.
 Content items are placed in a logical hierarchy, structured in a classical family tree with parents, siblings, and children.
 Furthermore, content types are easily recognisable by iconography.

-While Enonic does offer a fully managed experience cloud, we also offer software.
+While Enonic does offer a fully managed cloud solution, we also offer software.
 This allows for more control if there are special requirements to your projects—pertaining to matters of e.g. legal or corporate natures.

-In addition, it is possible to run Enonic XP on premise or in any public cloud—whatever suits your organisation.
+In addition, it is possible to run Enonic on premise or in any public cloud—whatever suits your organization.
 Finally, Enonic is open source, which lets your developers test and modify the software according to the GPLv3 license.

 Learn more: This is what customers say about Enonic »

-Enonic is a hybrid CMS, offering the best of both worlds with headless delivery to any channel and traditional content authoring for still important tasks such as maintaining your website, perform previewing, handle URLs, edit landing pages, and keeping a tidy content structure.
+Enonic is a headless CMS with extra capabilities, offering the best of both worlds with headless delivery to any channel and traditional content authoring for still important tasks such as maintaining your website, performing previewing, handling URLs, editing landing pages, and keeping a tidy content structure.